16 Bizarre Looking Tools and What They’re Used For

 If you’re familiar with Amish woodworking, you know the concept of pneumatic tools: they don’t actually use electricity, but instead run on compressed air fueled by a diesel generator.
 This work of art with an equally creative name, the pneumatic planishing hammer, is used by modern welders to shape and smooth large swaths of metal—a task that used to require manual hammering.
 Non-pneumatic planishing hammers are available, too.

-Fine Japanese woodworking tools—the Samurai swords of carpentry—are coveted for their precision and minimalist design.
+Fine Japanese woodworking tools are coveted for their precision and minimalist design.
 The Japanese Ryoba saw is among the coolest.
 The lightweight, two-side hand saw with rip teeth on one side for cutting in the direction of the grain, and cross-cutting teeth on the other side, for going against the grain.
 Its long handle is ergonomically designed to give the woodworker full control.

 It doesn’t get much simpler than an adze, a sharpened piece of metal attached to a wooden handle and used to carve and shape wood.
 It’s been used since ancient times to do everything from creating wooden beams out of tree trunks to hollowing out bowls.
 Modern adzes are now used not only for woodworking but also for gardening.
 In fact, the head of an adze can be found on Halligan bars, a firefighter’s favorite tool after the good, old-fashioned ax.
 Here are 22 clever new uses for your old, reliable tools.

 A plumb bob is a weighted object connected to a string that can be used to establish a vertical line.
 That weighted object can be as simple as a rock or as elaborate as the brass plumb bob shown.
 Some are bullet- or cone-shaped, but in the DIY world they’re often in the guise of a chalk box or chalk line.